operand/agency/site/_articles/messaging.md

 my_agent = MyAgent("MyAgent", receive_own_broadcasts=False)
 ```

-## Non-Existent Agents or Actions
+## Messaging to Non-Existent Agents or Actions

-If you send a message to a non-existent agent, it will silently fail.
+If you send a message to a non-existent agent `id`, it will silently fail.
+This
+is in line with the actor model.

 If you send a message to an existent agent, but specify a non-existent action,
-you will receive an `error` message in response.
+you will receive an `error` response which you may handle in the
+`handle_action_error` callback.

-If you send a _broadcast_ that specifies a non-existent action, agents will
+If you send a _broadcast_ that specifies a non-existent action on some agents,
-silently ignore the error.
+those agents will silently ignore the error.